drronidz/complete-react-developer-in-2020/docs/React Key Concepts.md

 1. `ComponentDidMount()`  when this component mounts
     * Mounting is when **React** puts our component on the page & it renders it onto the **DOM** for the first time.
+* **Synchronous action**, we can expect to happen almost immediately.
+* **Asynchronous Action** is something that actually takes an indefinite amount of time JavaScript does not know